dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 CSI PowerStore supports the ability to dynamically modify array information within the secret, allowing users to update
 <u>_credentials_</u> for the PowerStore arrays, in-flight, without restarting the driver.
-> Note: Updates to the secret that include adding a new array, or modifying the endpoint, globalID, or blockProtocol parameters
+> ℹ️ **NOTE:**: Updates to the secret that include adding a new array, or modifying the endpoint, globalID, or blockProtocol parameters
 > require the driver to be restarted to properly pick up and process the changes.

 User can update the secret using the following commands: